YongoDavid/Demo-2024-Feb/README.md

 28-feb
 Still on the uderika project and its going well the front-end looks good , for a single page landing page.
+Uderika file are ready and the protoype if set for hosting.